mne-tools/mne-python/doc/source/manual/intro.rst

 This document describes a set of programs for preprocessing and averaging of MEG and EEG data and for constructing cortically-constrained minimum-norm estimates.
-This software package will in the sequel referred to as *MNE software*.
+This software package will in the sequel be referred to as *MNE software*.
 The software is based on anatomical MRI processing, forward modelling, and source estimation methods published in Dale, Fischl, Hämäläinen, and others.